-If you need help book a clarity sessions and I can walk you through the process.
+If you need help book a clarity session and I can walk you through the process.

 About Dr. Nikki LeToya White, Ph.D.

-Clients see Dr. White for the consultation of processing difficulty emotions, coping with loss sense of identity and fear of rejection, general healthy eating, mindful eating for emotional stress, and sugar addiction, realignment coaching to build a stronger sense of self.
+Clients see Dr. White for consultation on processing difficult emotions, coping with loss of sense of identity and fear of rejection, general healthy eating, mindful eating for emotional stress, and sugar addiction, and realignment coaching to build a stronger sense of self.

-During her consultations, Dr. White works with each client to discuss ways to improve their diet to lead a healthy lifestyle, reduce emotional eating, sugar craving and reverse sugar addiction caused by emotional eating.
-She encourages them to address, fear based thinking, limited beliefs, to process emotion pain, and be active participants in decision-making about their health, well-being, and life choices opposed to being influenced by others opinion, moods, feelings, and lack of happiness that cause guilt and shame which both are triggers for people pleaser and highly sensitive people.
+During her consultations, Dr. White works with each client to discuss ways to improve their diet to lead a healthy lifestyle, reduce emotional eating, and sugar cravings, and reverse sugar addiction caused by emotional eating.
+She encourages them to address, fear-based thinking, and limited beliefs, to process emotional pain, and be active participants in decision-making about their health, well-being, and life choices as opposed to being influenced by others' opinions, moods, feelings, and lack of happiness that cause guilt and shame which both are triggers for a people pleaser and highly sensitive people.